Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 ```
 sudo pacman -S r
 ```
 And what's R without RStudio?
-Actually, it's still R, which is bad-ass unto itself.
-But anyway, let's download RStudio as well.
+Actually, it's still R, which is bad-ass unto itself--but anyway, let's not argue.
+Time to download RStudio...because you insist.

 In terminal
 ```